renovatebot/renovate/docs/usage/getting-started/running.md

 You must set `binarySource=global`, if you don't then Renovate still installs the latest version of the tools or the requested version from the repository.
 Update your Docker images regularly to keep the pre-installed tools up-to-date.
-You can use Renovate to update the Renovate Docker images:

-MAINTAINERS: INSERT EXAMPLE CONFIG HERE

 Renovate supports a persistent cache for downloaded tools, so that it only needs to unpack the tools on later runs.
 Use the [`containerbaseDir` config option](../self-hosted-configuration.md/#containerbasedir) to control where Renovate stores its containerbase cache.